Association of Candidates

 The Association of Candidates (Kattusseqatigiit) was a conservative political party in Greenland.
-The party was founded in late autumn 2005, when the chairman Anthon Frederiksen delivered 1,003 signatures to the Home Rule domestic office.
+The party was founded in the late autumn months of 2005, when the chairman Anthon Frederiksen delivered 1,003 signatures to the Home Rule domestic office.

-In the parliamentary elections in 2013, the party won 1.1% of the popular vote and no seats in the Greenlandic parliament. and subsequently dissolved.
+In the parliamentary elections in 2013, the party won 1.1% of the popular vote and no seats in the Greenlandic parliament; subsequently, the party dissolved.
 Its founder Anthon Frederiksen later joined Partii Naleraq.